 With sharpened writing by Quentin Tarantino, this epic film shares similar dark and sarcastic dialogue vibes.
 True Romance is a movie like a Snatch where gangsters talk about nothing, and the dialogues are woven into rather harsh violent scenes.
 Clarence (Christian Slater), a young man working in a comic book store, spends a night with Alabama, an escort girl.
 The two fall in love and get married.
 Clarence, informs Alabama’s ’employer’ that they are newlyweds and during a violent incident, a suitcase full of drugs falls into his hands.
 From this point onward a “Bonnie and Clyde” style chase develops, as the Sicilian mafia and the police chase the couple.
 Clarence’s father who tells the Sicilian mobster about the true origins of the Sicilians is probably one of the best dialogues ever written.
 The unforgettable scene was played by the late Denis Hopper and the legend Christopher Walken.

 True Romance was based on a novel, and the ending is very different from the cinematic adaptation.
 Clarence is killed in the ending scene and Alabama commits suicide after him.
 Tony Scott intervened arguing with Trentino, to the point of persuasion, that Alabama and Clarence deserve a chance to end their lives happily.

 4. The Usual Suspects (1995)

 Concentration, please!
-The Usual Suspect is a sophisticated film you need to concentrate every bit of it in order to understand whats’ going on.
+The Usual Suspect is a sophisticated film you need to concentrate on every bit of it to understand what’s going on.